Strategic Advocacy In Your Illinois Divorce Litigation

 It takes an attorney with years of practical experience to help you strike the right balance between a willingness to negotiate and collaborate and sending a clear signal that you will not be manipulated or intimidated.
 The highly skilled attorneys at The Law Offices of Jeffery M. Leving, Ltd., are aggressive and strategic negotiators with the courtroom reputation to back up the stance we take.

 We encourage amicable and productive settlements, providing the perspective and creative solutions to avoid an unnecessary fight.
 But we are proven trial lawyers who are always prepared go to court to protect you and your children and to achieve your objectives.
-We have an outstanding record of trial successes and the Jeffery M. Leving firm is recognized among the best family law firms in the United States.
+We have an outstanding record of trial successes and The Law Offices of Jeffery M. Leving, Ltd., is recognized among the best family law firms in the United States.
 Our litigation experience will prove especially advantageous if your spouse is hostile, unreasonable or engaging in underhanded tactics.